 Prerequisite- A course which must be taken before a student can enroll in another, more advanced course.
 Prerequisites are indicated in the IU Kokomo Bulletin, iuk.edu/bulletin.

 Registrar- The designation for a person/office that maintains the security and integrity of your academic record.
 The Office of the Registrar is in charge of registration, as well as processing grades, schedule adjustments, and degrees.
 It also produces transcripts.

 Scholarship- Financial assistance awarded on the basis of academic merit and/or financial need; does not require repayment.

 Semester- The 16-week academic term used by Indiana University.
-The academic year consists of fall and spring semesters, plus two shorter terms known as summer sessions.
+The academic year consists of fall and spring semesters, plus, plus a summer term.

 Syllabus- A course information document listing instructor data, texts, expectations, dates, and other information.